alexpasmantier/television/docs/getting-started/02-quickstart.md

 # Quickstart

-Welcome to Television!
-This guide will get you up and running in under 5 minutes.
+This guide covers the basics of using tv.

 ## What is Television?

 Television (`tv`) is a fast, portable fuzzy finder for the terminal.
-Think of it as a universal search tool that can search through:
+It can search through:
 - Files and directories
 - Text content (like grep, but interactive)
 - Git repositories, branches, logs